AndresPitta/AndresPitta.github.io/_posts/2020-05-23-Pokemon-generator.md

 ![result](../images/results.PNG)

+The one on the right looks like Butterfree but not as clear.

 As you can see, there is still a lot of room for improvement.
 Maybe, trying to change the architecture could help (Also, I would be interested to know if there is any pretrained NN that involves Pokemon).
 Nonetheless, I see that there are interesting shapes that are starting to be created, the gif looks really artsy and I am enjoying watching it.
 Maybe running it for more epochs could help too.

 Overall, I am really liking this project so I think I will keep on improving it.
 If you are insterested in the code, here is the link to the [repo](https://github.com/AndresPitta/P02_Pokemon-merger).
 Stay tuned for more work!